-It is an excellent, hands on experience for the whole family.
-Bear in mind that, as the museum spans seven hectares, there is quite a lot of waking involved.
+It is an excellent, hands-on experience for the whole family.
+Bear in mind that, as the museum spans seven hectares, there is quite a lot of walking involved.

 A museum set up by Tokyo’s gas company doesn’t sound too enthralling on the face of it, but this is a great interactive experience for children to enjoy.
 There are plenty of physical activities at the Gas Science Museum, with various pumps and tunnels making sure that kids are always running, crawling and pumping their way around the facility.

 It’s a wonderful venue for both educational activities and physical play, and there are very few other places at which your children will raise a hot air balloon, operate a massive gas-powered toy wok, or get their hands on a flame thrower (though it’s much safer than that sounds).